alf45tar/PedalinoMini/README.md

 ## PedalinoMini™ Breadboard Prototype example

-The breadboard shows the connection between the ESP32 board and the OLED display.
+The breadboard shows the connection (4 wires only) between the ESP32 board and the OLED display.
 Momentary switches are just an example.

 ![Breadboard](https://github.com/alf45tar/PedalinoMini/blob/master/images/PedalinoMini_bb.png "Breadboard")